jhallen/exorsim/doc/edos.md

 assembles directly to memory) but can not generate relocatable object files that work with RLOAD.

-Mike Douglas (aka "Deramp") ported this from the Astral-2000.
+Mike Douglas (aka "Deramp") ported this from the Astral-2000 disk images provided by Ben Zotto.

 A manual for ASM is here: